balacode/cmdx/README.md

 **MT (mark-time):**
 Changes timestamps in source files.
+Requires paths (in hardcoded.go) to be set up.

 **RL (rep-lines):**
-Replaces multiple blocks of lines in multiple files simultaneously.
+Replaces lines in file(s).
 Requires {command-file}.

-    cmdx rl changes.repl
+This command allows you to replace several blocks of code at once.

 **RS (replace-strings):**
 Makes multiple (different) replacements simultaneously in multiple files.
-You can make thousands of simultaneous replacements as the command uses goroutines to search and replace concurrently once the files are loaded in RAM.
+You can make thousands of simultaneous replacements as the command uses goroutines to search and replace multiple files concurrently once they are loaded in RAM.

-    cmdx rs changes.repl
+    cmdx rs replacements.repl

 The path, the types of files and the replacements are specified in a replacements file.
 Example replacements file:

     mark ~~
     path x:\path